 The definitions of assessment above are typically understood as being classroom assessment, language which is more readily applied to face-to-face K-12 learning environments as opposed to HE environments mediated by technology.
-For the purposes of this paper, I will consider assessment of learning and summative assessment to be essentially synonymous, and I will differentiate between assessment for and as learning.
+For the purposes of this paper, I will consider assessment of learning and summative assessment to be synonymous, and I will differentiate between assessment for and as learning.
 I will use the term classroom assessment to differentiate from large-scale assessment, understood to be assessments deployed at levels above individual classrooms, such as school-, system-, or provincial/federal-levels, and I will use online assessment or technology-mediated assessment to refer specifically to classroom assessment in learning environments mediated by technology whether the learners are remote or not.

 Conceptions of Assessment

 Instructors in HE typically receive little formal preparation in either teaching practices or assessment during their graduate studies (Lipnevich et al., 2020; Massey et al., 2020).
-Consequently, their own practice tends to follow from what they experienced as learners, which likely emphasized high-stakes summative tests which were either in alignment with outdated pedagogical practices or out of alignment with modern pedagogical practices.
+Consequently, their practice tends to follow from what they experienced as learners, which likely emphasized high-stakes summative tests which were either in alignment with outdated pedagogical practices or out of alignment with modern pedagogical practices.
 These prior conceptions of assessment carry significant weight in how HE instructors approach the assessment of learners in their own courses.

 Instructors bring to an educational environment a host of influences related to their institutional context, their past experiences with assessment, their own course policies, and affective beliefs or conceptions about assessment and its purposes (Biggs, 1993; Brown et al., 2011).
 These influences play a significant role in determining the approaches taken by both instructors with respect to assessment and learners with respect to how they approach learning tasks (Brown et al., 2011).
 Deluca et al. (2013) argue that there are categories of conceptions exhibited by K-12 preservice teachers: “assessment as testing, assessment as format, assessment purpose, and assessment as process” (p.
 110).
-These conceptions are seen as increasingly complex, with those who see assessment as testing believing that assessment is primarily concerned with summative assessment of learning, usually using teacher-created selected-response tests.
-Those who see assessment as format tend to focus on whether the assessment is a “performance, product, or objectively-scored assessment” (p.
+These conceptions are seen as increasingly complex, with those who see assessment as testing believing that assessment is primarily concerned with the summative assessment of learning, usually using teacher-created selected-response tests.
+Those who see assessment as a format tend to focus on whether the assessment is a “performance, product, or objectively-scored assessment” (p.
 110).
-Assessment as purpose is delineated according to the summative/formative binary or Earl’s (2013) assessment of/for/as learning model. lDeluca et al. also identify other purposes of assessment such as accountability, gatekeeping, and teacher evaluation.
-Lastly, assessment as process, which is based on the National Research Council’s description of assessment being a process of reasoning from evidence (Pellegrino et al., 2001).
+Those who see assessment as purpose tend to delineate according to the summative/formative binary or Earl’s (2013) assessment of/for/as learning model.
+DeLuca et al. also identify other purposes of assessment such as accountability, gatekeeping, and teacher evaluation.
+Lastly, assessment is also described as a process, based on the National Research Council’s description of assessment being a process of reasoning from evidence (Pellegrino et al., 2001).

-Fletcher et al. (2012) used Brown’s (2017) abridged Conceptions of Assessment (CoA) questionnaire to measure learners’ and instructors’ conceptions as follows: “assessment makes institutions accountable, assessment makes students accountable, assessment describes improvements in student abilities, assessment improves student learning, assessment improves teaching, assessment is valid, assessment is irrelevant and bad, assessment is irrelevant and ignored, and assessment is irrelevant and inaccurate” (p.
-122).
+Fletcher et al. (2012) used Brown’s (2017) abridged Conceptions of Assessment (CoA) questionnaire to measure learners’ and instructors’ conceptions as follows:

+assessment makes institutions accountable, assessment makes students accountable, assessment describes improvements in student abilities, assessment improves student learning, assessment improves teaching, assessment is valid, assessment is irrelevant and bad, assessment is irrelevant and ignored, and assessment is irrelevant and inaccurate. (p.
+122)

 They report that instructors were more likely than learners to view assessment as consistent and trustworthy methods to understand and improve learning and that learners were more likely to have negative views of assessment and viewed it as a measure of student and institutional accountability.